scmcqueen/personal-website/documents/design-journey.md

 Previously, I outlined what I wanted to display and now I'll expand upon that.

-* __Previous Projects:__ This would show images, descriptions, materials, and links to patterns of previous crochet projects I've made.
-  * Avid crocheters could use these projects as inspiration or to find patterns.
-  * Potential customers would use these to see if they like my work and decide whether they would be interesting in commissioning a project.
-* __Works in progress:__ This content would be updates on my current project: images and my thoughts on the project.
-  * This content would be relevant for avid crocheters as they could relate to this content and may benefit from knowing how difficult or challenging I find it.
-  * This content may not be as particularly relevant for potential customers.
-* __Patterns I've designed:__ I would include links to pdfs of patterns that I have created.
-  * Avid crocheters may be interested in using these patterns for their own projects.
-  * Potential customers would find these patterns relevant as they could see designs that I am adept at and could make.
-* __Contact information:__ This would be my email address.
-  * This content wouldn't be relevant for avid crocheters.
-  * This content would be relevant for potential customers, as they would need this to place a commission.
+* __Professional experience:__ This would be the most up to date content on my resume, such as college, past jobs, project experience.
+This would be relevant fo my audience as potential employers would want to see this information to see if I could be a good fit for their company.
+* __Hobbies:__ Most resumes have a hobbies section, as this gives the candidate some humanity as well as something to talk about with their interviewer/recruiter.
+I will include some of mine, so that potential employers could see what I'm about as a person and get to know me holistically.
+* __Contact information:__ This would be my email address and a link to my linkedin.
+This is relevant for my audience so that they know how to get in touch with me.